wp-plugins/yuzo-related-post/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gets the related post on your blog with any design characteristics.
+The first plugin that ever have to install on your page Wordpress.

 == Description ==
 <h3>Minimalist, productive and Fast..!</h3>